roboticslab-uc3m/xgnitive/programs/drl/documentation/How-to-rllab.md

 In rllab the algorithms are divided in two groups:

 - **Batch algorithms:** Its a subgroup of algorithms inside the dynamic programming algorithms.
 These are:
-	- **REINFORCE**: Algorithm from 1992. *Williams, R.J.
-Mach Learn (1992) 8: 229. https://doi.org/10.1007/BF00992696*
+	- **REINFORCE**: Algorithm from 1992.
+[3]
-	- **Truncated Natural Policy Gradient (TNPG)**: *Kakade, S. M. (2002).
-A natural policy gradient.
-In Advances in neural information processing systems (pp. 1531-1538)*.
+	- **Truncated Natural Policy Gradient (TNPG)** [4]
 	- **Trust Region Policy Optimization (TRPO)**: This algorithm is effective for optimizing large nonlinear policies such as neural networks.
 The idea of TRPO is that you have some function that you want to approximate.
 Then you a have a local approximation which is quite accuarate, and the you have the farther you go out of that approximation the more inaccuarate it gets.
-The limitations are that is Hard to use in architectures with multiple outputs, performs poorly in task requiring deep CNN and RNN (like atari) and having a conjugate gradient makes all more complicated. *Schulman, J., Levine, S., Moritz, P., Jordan, M. I., & Abbeel, P. (2015).
-Trust Region Policy Optimization. https://doi.org/10.1063/1.4927398*
+The limitations are that is Hard to use in architectures with multiple outputs, performs poorly in task requiring deep CNN and RNN (like atari) and having a conjugate gradient makes all more complicated [5][6].
-	- **Relative Entropy Policy Search(REPS):** This method limits the information loss between iterations to achieve a soft learning curve. *Peters, J., Mülling, K., & Altun, Y. (2010, July).
-Relative Entropy Policy Search.
-In AAAI (pp. 1607-1612).*
+	- **Relative Entropy Policy Search(REPS):** This method limits the information loss between iterations to achieve a soft learning curve [7].
-	- **Cross Entropy Method (CEM):** RL method from 1999.
-Rubinstein, R. Y. (1999).
-The cross-entropy method for combinatorial and continuous optimization.
-Methodology and Computing in Applied Probability, 1(2), 127–190.
+	- **Cross Entropy Method (CEM)** [8]
-	- **Covariance Matrix Adaptation Evolution Strategy (CMA-ES)** This is a RL based on evolutionary algorithms. *Nikolaus Hansen, Sibylle D. Müller, and Petros Koumoutsakos.
-2003.
-Reducing the time complexity of the derandomized evolution strategy with covariance matrix adaptation (CMA-ES).
-Evol.
-Comput.
-11, 1 (March 2003), 1-18.
-DOI=http://dx.doi.org/10.1162/106365603321828970*
+	- **Covariance Matrix Adaptation Evolution Strategy (CMA-ES)** This is a RL based on evolutionary algorithms [9].

  - **Online Algorithms**
- 	- **Deep determisitc Policy Gradient (DDPG):** This algorithms was born to be able to use Q-learning with a  continous action space. *Bengio, Y. (2016).
-Continuous control with deep reinforcement learning.
-Foundations and Trends® in Machine Learning, 2(1), 1–127. https://doi.org/10.1561/2200000006*
+ 	- **Deep determisitc Policy Gradient (DDPG):** This algorithms was born to be able to use Q-learning with a  continous action space [10].

 ## How to define the environment